5 Symptoms Of Genital Herpes In Men

 On the rare occasion that symptoms are present, they will likely begin 2 to 12 days after being exposed to the virus.

-After an herpes outbreak, the virus remains dormant in your body which means that you’ll always have it – even if there are no visible symptoms.
+After an herpes outbreak, the virus remains dormant in your body which means that you’ll always have it – even if there are no visible signs or symptoms.

 2. Lumps and bumps

 If you do have visible symptoms of herpes, they’re often very mild and can be mistaken for things like ingrown hairs or spots.
 Herpes lumps and bumps could look like sores, red bumps, white blisters, or scabs.

 Herpes is passed on via skin-to-skin contact so symptoms in men will usually appear on the butt-cheeks, thighs, around the anus, in/around the mouth, in the urethra (penis or front hole) or scrotum areas.